Confined Population III Enrichment and the Prospects for Prompt Second-Generation Star Formation: Simulating a Supernova in a Minihalo

 \subsection{Adaptive Mesh Refinement Strategies}

 The simulation is set to adjust the {\tt FLASH} refinement level $\ell$ based on the local baryon density $\rho_{\rm b}$ to ensure that denser regions are more highly refined.
-The grid separation (cell size) is related to the refinement level via $\Delta x = 2^{-\ell+1-3} L$, where $L$ is the size of the computational box.\footnote{The factor of $2^{-3}$ arises from the subdivision in {\tt FLASH} of each computational block relative to which the refinement level is defined into $8^3$ cells.} As gravitational collapse drives the local fluid density $\rho_{\rm b}$ to increasingly higher densities, the local refinement level is adjusted to satisfy $\rho_{\rm b}< 3\bar \rho_{\rm b} \, 2^{3(1+\phi)(\ell-\ell_{\rm base})}$ at all times, where $\ell_{\rm base}=5$ is the refinement level corresponding to the base grid of size $128=2^{\ell_{\rm base}+2}$, and consistent with \citet{SafranekShrader:12}, we choose the scaling parameter to equal $\phi=-0.3$.
-We insert the star particle when the hydrogen number density first exceeds $1000\,\textrm{cm}^{-3}$; this happens at redshift $z\approx19.7$ and refinement level $\ell=14$, corresponding to cell size $\Delta x\approx 0.74\,\textrm{pc}$ (physical).
+The grid separation (cell size) is related to the refinement level via $\Delta x = 2^{-\ell+1-3} L$, where $L$ is the size of the computational box.\footnote{The factor of $2^{-3}$ arises from the subdivision in {\tt FLASH} of each computational block relative to which the refinement level is defined into $8^3$ cells.} As gravitational collapse drives the local fluid density $\rho_{\rm b}$ to increasingly higher values, the local refinement level is adjusted to satisfy $\rho_{\rm b}< 3\bar \rho_{\rm b} \, 2^{3(1+\phi)(\ell-\ell_{\rm base})}$ at all times, where $\ell_{\rm base}=5$ is the refinement level corresponding to the base grid of size $128=2^{\ell_{\rm base}+2}$, we choose the scaling parameter to equal $\phi=-0.3$ (value consistent with \citealt{SafranekShrader:12}).
+We insert a star particle when the hydrogen number density first exceeds $1000\,\textrm{cm}^{-3}$; this happens at redshift $z\approx19.7$ and refinement level $\ell=14$, corresponding to cell size $\Delta x\approx 0.74\,\textrm{pc}$ (physical).